CoraWagner/Filter/index.md

 ![Filtered Using Equation Single Criteria](EquationFilter1.png)

-The formula will return a table that has filtered out all data entries that contain less than 10 grams of sugar per serving.
+This formula will return a table that has filtered out all data entries that contain less than 10 grams of sugar per serving.

 #### Multiple Criteria:
 Click on the cell you would like the new table to populate.